 The following year, I joined The Champlain Edge, the student newspaper.
 In much the same way real newspapers work, we had to seek real advertisers to fund our newspaper, which was one of my tasks.
 I, also, helped with the maintenance of printer equipment, the computer, helped acquire the Internet for the club, something unheard of back then in that college, and was the technology columnist.

 Halfway through my second year of college, finally convinced that Publication Design and Management wasn’t for me, and a waste of my time, I changed program and entered Creative Arts.
 I quickly focused on Photography.
 I was, also, a poet at that time.
-It is at this time that I become a literary artist in his own right, as my works started being published in the student newspaper, books, cassettes and compact discs.
-It is, also, at this time that my focus on photography becomes locked on the real beauty of the woman as she is and not a fully photoshopped variant of it.
+It is at this time that I become a literary artist in my own right, as my works started being published in the student newspaper, books, cassettes and compact discs.
+It is, also, at this time that my focus on photography becomes locked on the real beauty of the human emotional expression.

 During college I tried working a series of jobs to pay for school, starting with being an archivist between my first and second year of college.
 This was the first time I worked for someone else other than myself.
 I learned plenty of skills relating data acquisition and research.
-Later on, I’d enter into telemarketing, which wasn’t for me.
+Later on, I’d enter into telemarketing, which wasn’t for me at the time.
 After my second year of college, I was hired to do cashier accounting for Reno Depot for the summer.
 I can tell you from my experience that the company had no idea how wasteful it was to have all the information already at its fingertips just to ignore it and do the paperwork by hand.
-I never returned in the domain.

-My later years of college would have me working for the College Bookstore, Web development, grocery stores, cafeterias, car shows and auto mechanic shops.
+My later years of college would have me working for the College Bookstore, Web development, grocery stores, cafeterias, car shows and an auto mechanic shop.

 At this point I enter working into retail business by working for a convenience store during the night shift and working myself up to assistant manager.
 I, also, continued my work as a web developer at this point of my life, too.
 During my time at this convenience store, I would come across a terrible situation, involving a colleague, which I would assist in dealing with.
 That situation marked a large portion of my life, time and self-worth.